(239) 526-873324/7

 Compliance

-Short answer: if you register a highway motor vehicle in your name with a taxable gross weight of 55,000 pounds or more, you file Form 2290 every tax period — whether the truck runs 100,000 miles or sits idle.
+Short answer: if you register a highway motor vehicle in your name with a taxable gross weight of 55,000 pounds or more, you file Form 2290every tax period — whether the truck runs 100,000 miles or sits idle.
 The weight threshold is what triggers the filing, not the mileage or the number of loads.
+The HVUT amount itself depends on category, but the filing itself is mandatory once the weight rule is met.

 The 55,000-Pound Threshold

 HVUT applies to any highway motor vehicle with a taxable gross weight at or above 55,000 pounds that's registered or required to be registered for use on public highways in the carrier's name.
+The statutory authority sits at 26 USC §4481.
 Vehicles under that threshold — most straight trucks, box vans, and light commercial vehicles — aren't subject to HVUT at all.

 The weight figure is taxable gross weight, not GVWR from the manufacturer's sticker and not the registered weight in most states.
 The Form 2290 Instructions include a worksheet.